sakshi-y1/CampusCare/README.md

-# CampusCare - Your Concern our commitment
+# CampusCare - Your Concern, Our commitment

-CampusCare is a web-based platform designed to digitize, simplify, and track the complaint submission process for students and college administration.
+CampusCare is a complaint management web-based platform designed to digitize, simplify, and track the complaint submission process for students and college administration.

 ## Tech Stack
 * **Backend:** Python (Flask)